 The SDKs provide you with the glue necessary to talk with a card reader (if you use one) and the code to make the remote calls to the Worldpay Integrated Payments Hub.

-Note that while one of the advantages to using the IPC SDK is the management of the card reader, you can still use this library for card not present applications or any other app that wants access to our vault, tokenization, and customer management features.
+Note that the IPCs are not locked down to the point to where they only operate with a card reader.
 Think you might one day move from card not present to card present?
-Develop against the app today and rest comfortable that your app will be ready to support card present transactions out of the box in the future with minimal updates.
-Simply change the IntegrationType value from '0' (card not present) to '1'.Another benefit is that the SDK can handle the network communications for you.
+Develop against the app today using the original standard API call elements and your app will be ready to support card present transactions out of the box in the future with minimal updates.
+Simply change the IntegrationType value from '0' (card not present) to '1'.Another benefit is that the SDK can manage the network communications for you.
 You do not have to write code to build JSON request objects or perform network calls.
 Instead you can work with convenient classes and methods native to your environment.

 All of the code, technical documentation, and sample apps for the IPC environments are contained on GitHub.
 With one simple instruction, you can have the entire library, on your local machine ready to compile and run the sample app in under 10 minutes.
 While this page will give you a general overview of the capabilities of the IPC SDK, you will need to consult the README.MD file in your GitHub repository for the detailed API documentation.

-Our three environments, Windows, Android, and iOS, can be divided into two categories.
-The Android and iOS implementations utilize a framework library that you will link into your application.
-You will make direct iOS and Android calls to this library.
+There are two different flavors of our SDKs.
+The implementation utilizes a framework library that you will link into your application.
+You will make direct iOS calls to this library.

 The Windows IPC SDK is a bit different.
 Instead of a library, we provide you with a Windows service.
 This service has an install package in GitHub that is used to setup your environment.

-The IPC service manages the relationship with the card reader, just like the other frameworks, however, instead of making library calls you will make REST calls directly to the service through the local webserver it creates.
+The IPC service manages the relationship with the card reader, just like the other frameworks.
+Instead of making library calls, however, you will make REST calls directly to the service through the local webserver on your device.
 In fact, with one exception, all of the IPC service calls are identical to the REST API documented on this site.
 Have an existing application that already uses our REST API?
-In very little time you can make a few tweaks and start using the Windows IPC SDK and get access to card present features!
+With only changes to two strings in your code you can be compatible with the new Windows IPC SDK and get access to card present features!

 Ok, enough text, let’s get to the code.
-We recommend the following steps to get you going.
+Here's what you need to do to get going:

 - Get a Sandbox account.
 This only takes a few minutes and you’ll have your credentials emailed to you in little time.
 Just select Signup for a Sandbox Account at the bottom of this page when you are done reading the instructions.

-- Download the SDK.
+Download the SDK.
 Here are the GitHub repositories for each of the SDKs.
-If you are not familiar with GitHub, check out this great tutorial.

 - Read the README.MD file.
 This markdown file will give you instructions on how to setup your development environment and instructions on how the directories are organized.

 - Test Your Environment.
-Now that you have your environment setup, let’s check it out by compiling the sample app.
-The README.MD file will point you to the sample app.
+Now that you have your environment setup, check it out by compiling the sample app.
+The README.MD file will point you to where it is located in the repository..

-- Read the API Guide.
-The API Guide will give you all of the details on how the API is implemented.
+- Read the Getting Started Guide.
+The Getting Started Guide will give you all of the details on how the API is implemented.
 While you are doing this, take a look at the examples in the sample app.

 - Knock ’em dead.
 Now it’s time to create your killer app.
 You don’t need us to tell you how to do that.
 Make it so.